Barrel Talks – Golden Demon Edition: Florian Wienand

 Were there any parts of the model that were particularly difficult — or particularly satisfying — to paint?

-For me a really satisfying part was the hair of the model with the sword.
+For me, a really satisfying part was the hair of the model with the sword.
 The creamy color transition is quite unique and was really fun to paint.
 But the freehands were a bit of a pain.
-It took around 8 iterations of trying and revising to make them look good.
-And of course you second-doubt your decision to do them all the time, as this is rather uncommon for Golden Demon.
+It took around eight iterations of trying and revising to make them look good.
+And of course, you second-guess your decision to do them the whole time, since this is rather uncommon for Golden Demon.

 Do you plan your pieces in advance — with sketches, a color palette, and composition — or do you prefer to let the project evolve naturally as you work?

 A mix of both!
-One should definitely have an idea in mind of what you want to do and achieve but sometimes you need to go with the flow, accept the material or just improvise.
-For me the original sketch was quite different from the final product and that's just how it goes sometimes.
+You should definitely have an idea in mind of what you want to do and achieve, but sometimes you need to go with the flow, accept the material, or simply improvise.
+For me, the original sketch was quite different from the final product, and that’s just how it goes sometimes.

 From conceptual sketch to final result